Making It Last!

 - The perfect person does not exist.
 If you’re looking for someone who is everything you want, forget it!
 He/She is not out there!
 They are not on the planet.
 Learn to accept Joe, Jim, Sara or Nancy, for who they are, not what you want them to be.
 Lesson: Be tolerant of those small things that are not to your liking and focus on that which is.
 Make a list of which points dominate the others.
 The “good” list should keep things in perspective.

 - The only power you have in a relationship is over yourself.
 You cannot control or expect to control another human being because you want your way.
 If your mate doesn’t want to see you when you wish to be seen, don’t try to manipulate.
 It’s much more fun when the interest is mutual.
 Don’t push to get your way.
-Love is not love when one partner is more demanding than the other.
+Love does not love when one partner is more demanding than the other.
 You cannot change or influence the way someone feels about you.
-Lesson : It’s important in a relationship for you and your partner to be on the same page, mentally, emotionally and physically.
+Lesson: It’s important in a relationship for you and your partner to be on the same page, mentally, emotionally, and physically.
 If these things are not in sync, perhaps you should move to another page.

 - Stop the madness before it gets out of hand.
-Our attitude towards our own self-respect gives others clear instruction on how to treat us.
+Our attitude towards our own self-respect gives others clear instructions on how to treat us.
 We must nip all actions that are offensive to our psyche “in the bud.”
 Lesson: Never pretend to like what you don’t like.
 It doesn’t add value to your status.

 - Don’t cry the blues and do nothing.
 If the relationship causes suffering or pain, don’t be afraid to complain and/or let go.
 Don’t think that because you want it so badly, it will eventually work out.
 Sometimes in bad relationships, it’s hard to let go because you can’t see the future and the possibility of a better replacement.
 Lesson: Don’t just moan when you’re unhappy.
 Exercise your options with confidence.